 As a State-owned public limited company, DONG Energy operates on terms very similar to those applying to listed companies.
-The Group has therefore elected to generally comply with the recommendations of the Committee on Corporate Governance that apply to listed companies.
-The recommendations can be viewed at www.corporategovernance.dk.
+The Group has consequently elected to generally comply with the recommendations.
+The choices made by DONG Energy within the individual corporate governance recommendations can be found at www.dongenergy.com/corporate\governance.